klibowitzr/CSC-410/README.md

 ### USE
   - Once you run make on the desired file, an executable will be created in the bin folder.
   - ./filename to run
   - To remake, use make clean to delete the current obj directory (where the .d and .o files are storeed) and then run make again
+  - Some programs will need .dat files to read points